-All RE units begin with a big question and children work towards answering this as the unit progresses.
+All Religion and Worldviews units begin with a big question and children work towards answering this as the unit progresses.
 Children are also encouraged to develop and answer their own questions.

 Units are structured to allow the pupils to engage, investigate, evaluate and express.
 This process works in providing children with opportunities to explore the disciplines of RE: theology (believing), human/social sciences (living), philosophy (thinking).

 Religion and Worldviews is taught weekly for one hour as a discrete subject.
 Links to other curriculum areas are important in children developing their schema and understanding of the world.
 Consequently, links to prior and current learning are made wherever possible.
 Teachers plan and deliver lessons to ensure they are in line with the school's pedagogy and ethos.
 Lessons are active and engaging, memorable, link to real life experiences and promote children to develop their oracy skills.

 From EYFS to 6, our children investigate the six main religions: Christianity, Judaism, Hinduism, Buddhism, Sikhism and Islam.